-I am now retired from professional photography, but still pursue photographic interests in marine and landscape photography.
+I am now retired from professional photography, but still pursue photographic interests in landscape, flora and fawna photography.
 My much loved film cameras are now gathering dust in a cupboard, as I now shoot 100% using digital cameras.
-I use a Nikon D80 SLR and a Nikon P7000 compact camera, and use a range of lenses, including a fisheye for 360 degree panoramas.

 I use Eye-One Match 3 software and a Macbeth spectrophotometer for colour management of display screens and printers to ensure precision of reproduction from camera, to computer screen, to print or web.
 My printer has archival inks - producing prints that are lightfast for nearly 100 years, subjected to direct daylight/sun.